A Perfect 3 Days in Cornwall Road Trip Itinerary

 The Britannia Inn's Waves Restaurant

-The Britannia Inn's Waves Restaurant is located a short 5-minute drive from the Eden Project.
-Eating here will leave you feeling satisfied and wanting more as their food is outstanding!
-They have a variety of seafood, British, pub and grill cuisines on offer.
+The Britannia Inn's Waves Restaurant is located a short five-minute drive from the Eden Project.
+Eating here will leave you feeling satisfied and wanting more, as their food is outstanding!
+They have a variety of seafood and British pub cuisine on offer.

 The steaks are excellent, and their fish and chips are delicious.
 This is the perfect place to stop for dinner before heading to bed and preparing for your last day in Cornwall.